ainaleke/SearchbookApp/README.md

 # SearchbookApp
-An android app used to search for books online using the [OpenLibrary API] (https://openlibrary.org/developers/api) Below are the screen shots of the app.
+An android app used to search for any book (either by Author, ISBN, Book Title etc.) online using the [OpenLibrary API] (https://openlibrary.org/developers/api) with links to Goodreads, Library of Congress etc.

+Below are the screen shots of the app.

 # More Improvements still being made: